Russ Harvey Consulting - Computer and Internet Services

 Modern Linux automatically installs most of the software that casual users require such as Firefox, Thunderbird, LibreOffice, etc. You can also install other software.

-Linux comes in various flavours (called distributions) as well as options for your desktop environment.
-I recommend Linux Mint because it more closely resembles Windows 7 in how it looks and feels and is based upon the popular Ubuntu.
+Linux comes in various “flavours” or distributions as well as options for your desktop environment.
+I recommend Linux Mint because it more closely resembles Windows in how it looks and feels.
+Mint is based upon the popular Ubuntu.

 Ubuntu and Mint are now the third and fourth most popular home operating systems (after Windows and Mac).